Future Science Prize

 The Future Science Prize annually grants three awards: "Life Science Prize", "Physical Science Prize" and "Mathematics and Computer Science Prize".
-The laureates are announced every September.
+The laureates are announced by the end of each year.

 - The Life Science Prize shall be awarded to the life-science related topics and applied research.

 - The Physical Science Prize shall be awarded to the physical-science related topics and applied research.

 - The Mathematics and Computer Science Prize shall be awarded to the mathematics and computer science related basis and applied research.

 The awards and their criteria are as follows:

 - original and passed the trial of time

 - completed mainly in the Mainland of China, Hong Kong, Macao, or Taiwan.
 There is no restriction on the nationalities of the nominees.